jbowyers/chartinator/README.md

         // Height of chart in pixels - Number
         // Default: automatic (unspecified)
         height: 200,

+        // The chart title - not a Google Geo Chart option
+        // This option is supported by Chartinator only
+        title: 'Geo Chart',

+        titleTextStyle: {
+            // Note: Support for this option has been added by Chartinator
+            // but is not supported by Google Charts for this chart type

+            // The html tag that contains the title Chartinator adds to the top of the chart
+            // This is supported by Chartinator only
+            tag: 'h3'
+        }

         // Background Color - Default: 'white'
         backgroundColor: '#fff',